blacknon/lssh/README.md

 For the detailed setup, see [`local bashrc`](./cmd/lssh/README.md#local-bashrc).

-### Forwarding, proxies, and reverse-mounting local directories

-`lssh` supports more than a normal interactive login:
+### Mount your local directory on a remote server

+`lssh` can expose a local directory to a remote server over NFS reverse forwarding, so you can use local files and tools in remote workflows without copying them onto the host.

+Beyond interactive SSH login, `lssh` also supports:

+- NFS reverse forwarding for mounting a local directory on a remote server
 - SSH local / remote port forwarding
 - SOCKS5 and HTTP dynamic forwarding
 - X11 forwarding
 - Multi-stage proxy routes over SSH, HTTP, SOCKS5, and `ProxyCommand`
-- NFS forwarding so a remote server can mount a directory from your local machine

-That last point is particularly powerful when you want to bring local files or tools into a remote workflow without copying them onto the server first.

 For examples, see [`forwarding`](./cmd/lssh/README.md#forwarding) and the shared configuration docs in [`docs/`](./docs/README.md).